Helicopter Accidents

 How Long Does A Family Have To File?

-The National Transportation Safety Board investigates all civil aviation accidents in the United States and maintains public records of accident findings that are critical to building a legal claim.
-Families of offshore helicopter accident victims should contact an experienced maritime attorney as early as possible, even while the NTSB investigation is still ongoing.
+The National Transportation Safety Board (NTSB) investigates all civil aviation accidents, but their final reports can take up to three years to publish.
+Families of offshore helicopter accident victims should contact an experienced maritime attorney immediately, even while the NTSB investigation is still ongoing.

 A Note On Accepting Early Settlements